Contributing expert: Irina Lemeshevskaya

 Preparing Illustrations in Figma

 You can prepare an illustration in Adobe Illustrator, Figma, or draw it directly in Adobe After Effects.
 For me, it was more convenient to use Figma.
-Here are some tips if you decide to go this way:
+Here are some tips for Figma to After Effects animation handoff if you decide to go this way:

 • Some designers like to combine various illustration elements into logical groups.
 However, After Effects doesn’t support this.
 All elements should be imported as separate shape layers.